Tonian: Biology

-Tonian rocks preserve some of the earliest fossils of macroalgae, such as the benthic macroalgae from the Longfengshan biota of the Luotuoling Formation or the green algae from the Dolores Creek Formation.
+Tonian rocks preserve some of the earliest known fossils of macroalgae, such as the benthic macroalgae from the Longfengshan biota of the Luotuoling Formation or the green algae from the Dolores Creek Formation.
+Arctacellularia tetragonala, an alga found in this period, has chlorophyll derivatives preserved in it.
+Sinosabellidites huainanensis, another alga from the Huainan biota that was initially confused for an animal, was found in this period.

 The first large evolutionary radiation of acritarchs occurred during the Tonian.
-Vase-shaped microfossils abound in late Tonian sediments and represent the earliest testate amoebozoans.
+Late Tonian sediments abound in vase-shaped microfossils that represent the earliest known testate amoebozoans.
+Stromatolites begin to swiftly decrease during this period.

+Fungi are visibly preserved in this period in shale in the Mbuji-Mayi Supergroup with mycelia-like filaments.